-11. What local support is there for the parents of pupils with SEN?
+12. What local support is there for the parents of pupils with SEN?

-Information about local support is located here: www.islington.gov.uk/localoffer email fis@islington.gov.uk
+Information about local support in Islington is called The Local Offer and is located here: www.islington.gov.uk/localoffer

 The Family Information Service - 020 7527 5959